thevipinmishra/thevipinmishra.github.io/src/pages/blog/customize-bootstrap-5-sass.md

 );
 ```

-3. We have already achieved ths part.
-Our bootstrap.css file already has css for the parts we imported, Container, Grid, Utilities & Buttons.
+3. We have already achieved this part.
+Our bootstrap.css file already has CSS for the parts we imported, Container, Grid, Utilities & Buttons.

 4. Getting rid of border-radius on our Buttons.